 Often customers will ask you about pricing and features of other companies.
 These are fair questions and legitimate concerns for potential buyers.
 Don’t take this as an opportunity to slam the competition.
 Instead speak candidly about the competition and focus on the benefits of your product as opposed to the shortcomings of your competitors’ products.

 If you are a customer, just know that your live chat representative is there to help you in any way they can, but you must realize they are working for a company who would not appreciate them sending business to their competitors.

-When you walk into a store and you have to return a good or ask a question, it is generally considered rude to shout at someone.
-We also know that shouting is an excellent way to not get what you want out of an interaction.
-From a customer representatives standpoint shouting at a customer is a surefire way to get fired…really fast.
+When you walk into a store and you have to return a good or ask a question, it is considered rude to shout at someone.
+We also know that shouting or getting too loud is an excellent way to not get what you want out of an interaction.
+From a customer representative's standpoint, shouting at a customer is a surefire way to get fired fast.
 The same ideas apply to live chat etiquette.
 There is just something UNSETTLING ABOUT BEING SHOUTED AT.

 Customers: It’s completely understandable that you are frustrated and need help.

-As we’ve said a number of times before, a live chat setting is a business engagement.
-It’s not like you’re text messaging your friends on the weekends.
-Communicate on live chat like you would sending a business email, not texting your buddies.
+As we’ve said a few times before, a live chat setting is a business engagement.
+It’s not like you are text messaging your friends on the weekends.
+Communicate on live chat like you would sending a business email, not texting your friends.
 Just be aware of common grammatical and spelling errors to maintain professionalism.